Procuring the exact loan to pay for medical school can be difficult to maneuver.

 Individuals can also lower their AGI by making significant contributions to a health savings account.

-If your residency required a relocation out of state, you may deduct this expense from one of your tax years, significantly reducing your AGI that year.
+If your health profession required a relocation out of state, you may deduct this expense from one of your tax years, significantly reducing your AGI that year.

 The goal is to find any legal way to lower your AGI in order to reduce your income-driven repayment installments.